paulkarayan/harmonicmixing/README.md

 > python harmonicmix.py
 - commit to this project since it could be dope

-this is a major wip. so it doesn't do all of this right now :)
+this is a major wip. it works end to end but leaves a lot to be desired :)